Linuxfabrik/monitoring-plugins/check-plugins/journald-query/README.md

 Queries the systemd journal using journalctl and alerts when matching entries are found.
 Supports all journalctl filtering options such as --unit, --priority, --facility, --identifier, and --grep.
 Useful for monitoring specific log patterns in real time.
-Optionally integrates with Icinga: when the service is acknowledged, the matching events are suppressed on following runs so they don't re-alert.
+Optionally asks the monitoring server whether the service running this check is acknowledged: where it is, the matching events are suppressed on following runs so they don't re-alert.
 Requires root or sudo.

 options:
   -h, --help            show this help message and exit